How Much to Charge As a Personal Trainer

 Setting a price for your personal training services is a great first step toward getting your business off the ground.
 Once you’ve decided on your rates, you need to create service packages and start selling them to clients—and My PT Hub can make that easy!

 Our finance features allow you to handle and track all the money coming into your business.
-Through our platform, you can create service packages, clients can pay for them securely online, and you can track billing, accounts, and payments made.
+Through our platform, you can create training packages, clients can pay for them securely online, and you can track billing, accounts, and payments made.

-Book a free 30-day trial to learn more about how My PT Hub can streamline and optimize your personal training business!
+Start your free 30-day trial to learn more about how My PT Hub can streamline and optimize your personal training business!